yzhang00/SpringIOC/README.md

 # SpringIOC
-Personal Java Project that utilizes Spring Inversion of Control and Dependency Injection
+Personal Java Project that utilizes Spring Inversion of Control and Dependency Injection.
+I used this project to learn Java Spring concepts.